signavio/docker-circle-ci-java-aws-azure/README.md

+### **THIS REPOSITORY IS DEPRECATED!
+PLEASE REFER TO https://github.com/signavio/docker-common/tree/master/circleci-amazon-corretto**

 Docker image to be used with CircleCI for building and deploying Java applications to Kubernetes on AWS

 The image is based on Amazon Linux with the Amazon Corretto JDK installed.